UTA-HEP-Computing/Documentation/utadl/README.md

 -

-code notes:
+Code Notes:

-need to validate arguments, seperate class
+- need to validate arguments, seperate class

-also need to validate inputs for form generation
+- also need to validate inputs for form generation

-MVC MVC MVC
+- MVC MVC MVC

+- check for tools:
+  - fping
-Dockerize for nmap? boost?
+  - boost?

-switch to cpp based pinger insteaf of system("nmap") hack.
+- switch to cpp based pinger insteaf of system("nmap") hack.

-Would be neat if -g pulled from web, and if net is down load an offline release.
+- Would be neat if -g pulled from web, and if net is down load an offline release.